Warm-up for badminton

 Use your head when playing

 Don’t be fooled by badminton, it is quite a workout for the mind.
 The game requires constant thinking and planning, but as a novice these things may take a while to develop.
 So when starting out, the best way to develop these skills is to make sure every shot has a purpose and try to keep an eye on as much of the court as possible at all times.
 Soon your strategy will fall into place.
+Your attitude is also a major part of your game, don’t go into a match thinking you will lose as this negativity will be reflected in your performance.

 Cool-down after playing

 As with any exercise or physical activity, make sure you round off your game with a period of cool-down.
 Finish as you began, but this time with a gentle walk around the court.
 You can then focus on some light stretching.
-Focus on the major muscle groups but you may wish to concentrate on other areas depending on how the game went!
+Focus on the major muscle groups but you may wish to concentrate on other areas depending on how the game went.
 Hold your stretches for around 30 seconds (a little longer than in the warm-up) to ensure a really deep stretch.